 Communication between the robot and operator station occurs via a single channel wireless network.
-The rover will broadcast its own secure network that the operator can then connect to.
+The robot contains an internal wired network used for interfacing with the robot arm, internal Raspberry Pi, and sensors.
+This network is also wirelessly connected to an outside access point, allowing communication with the operator station through ROS.
 Feedback and control data is sent as ROS messages between the operator station the robot.
 The video feed is also transferred as uncompressed image frames continuously updated at five Hz.
 We are currently exploring further techniques for data compression, reducing latency, and generally improving connectivity.